juststrings/Airline-Delay/README.md

 ---
 # Note
+This analytics is based on Length and flight in relationship with the way they affect delay.
+Other factors would have been considered but that is beyond the scope of the dataset provided. <br>
+Also take note that the
-File was uploaded as a power BI template due to large size of initial file
+File uploaded is a power BI template due to large size of the original file